oicr-gsi/delly/README.md

 ```
 ### Post-processing
 Each DELLY tool produces several files, which will all need to be merged together after the chromosomes are finished processing.
 The output format is described on the DELLY webpage.
 The merging script may require a small parser to combine the output from multiple runs in together.
-Merge DELLY results with vcftools
+Merge DELLY results with vcftools.